|Warning Sirens Main Page||Thunderbolt Restoration||Chopper/Rotator Restoration|

 This is looking down into the chopper housing tube.
-This is how the brush collector rings, that the chopper motor brushes ride against, looks in the housing.
-I had always wondered how this was done.
-When I finally saw a Thunderbolt apart I just thought "oh, yeah so that's how it works."
-You can see the cable passing down through the rotator support tube.
-There is no danger of damaging the wiring if installed correctly because the tube and rings stay stationary while the housing rotates around it.
+The copper rings at the bottom of the tube are called collector rings.
+The chopper motor collector ring brushes ride against these copper rings as the chopper motor and tube rotate.
+I had always wondered how this was done but when I finally saw a Thunderbolt rotator taken apart I just thought "oh, yeah so that's how it works."
+You can see the chopper motor power cable passing down through the rotator support tube, though in this photo, it's not secured to the support tube with the cable retainer clip and the collector ring mounting bolts aren't installed yet.
+There is no danger of damaging the wiring when it's fully installed correctly because the tube and rings stay stationary while the housing rotates around it.
 The collector ring blocks bolt onto the center support air tube.
 The bolts aren't installed in this photo though.
 Also, the blower air comes up through this opening as the siren operates.
 Also note the four "blocks" evenly spaced around the outside of the chopper housing tube.
 These are the blocks where the chopper motor bolts go into to hold the chopper motor into the tube.

 The Thunderbolt siren uses a rotator mechanism to turn the horn.
-The rotator is a rugged design using a 1/3 horsepower motor, a standard type variable-speed belt pulley set-up, gear reducer, drive gear and driven gear to transfer the power from the motor to the chopper housing.
-I believe that this is actually a typlical sign rotator mechinism adapted for use with the Thunderbolt siren.
+The rotator is a rugged design using a 1/3 horsepower motor, a standard type variable-speed belt pulley set-up, gear reducer, drive gear and driven gear to transfer the power from the motor to the chopper housing tube.
+I believe that this is actually a typical sign rotator mechinism adapted for use with the Thunderbolt siren.

 I removed the sheet metal box from the rotator assembly so the inside can be clearly seen.
 The assembly is made up of the heavy steel bottom support section (still the original old yellow) that attaches to the top of the pole.
 The rotator motor and gear box attach to a 1/2 inch thick horizontal steel plate that bolts to the bottom support section.
 The pipe of the bottom support section is a single piece that passes through the steel motor plate.
 The large drive gear sets down in a recessed area in the steel plate.
 The belt is adjustable with slots in the motor mounting bracket and the speed of the horn is changed by moving the belt to the different pulleys.
 The horn rotation can be set to 2,4, or 8 rpm.
 The boss sticking up from the drive gear is where the drive band (explained below) clamps too.